cincodenada/kint/README.md

 The kinT keyboard controller was made for the Teensy 3.x and 4.x series of devices, which are ARM based.

-The older Atmel based Teensy++ 2.0 are also supported, but require slightly more complicated soldering: not connecting a few clashing Teensy++ 2.0 pins and closing 3 soldering jumpers.
+The older Atmel based Teensy++ 2.0 are also supported, but they require cutting one set of solder jumpers and closing a second set, to account for clashing pin assignments.

 Which Teensy should you buy for your build?
 Here are a few considerations: